AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 ## [!DNL Adobe Experience Manager Assets] {#aem-assets}

-* When users download assets shared with them as a link, they can choose to download the original assets, their renditions, or both.

 * When sharing assets and collections as link (using [!UICONTROL Link Sharing] dialog), users can choose whether to allow the download of original assets, or their renditions, or both using the shared link.<br/>
 ![option to download original assets or renditions or both](assets/share-renditions.png)

+* When users download assets shared with them as a link, they can choose to download the original assets, their renditions, or both.

-* Users can now specify the limit to the number of subassets to be generated for the compound assets.<br/>
+* Users can now specify the limit to the number of sub assets to be generated for the compound assets compound assets, such as PDF, Power Point presentations, InDesign files, and Keynote files.<br/>
 ![limit the sub asset generation](assets/sub-asset-limit.png)

 * [!DNL Experience Manager] extends the Connected Assets functionality to the use of [!DNL Dynamic Media] images in the applicable core components.
 See [use Connected Assets](/help/assets/use-assets-across-connected-assets-instances.md).